THE ORIGIN OF THE DR1VEN PHILOSOPHY

 I had to figure a way to enjoy my gym session if I wanted to keep my spot on the team.
 So I kept going and just trusted the process.
 Even when I hated to be there every freakin morning...
 It was torture but I swallowed my pride and refused to look back.
 I remained focused and kept pushing forward.

 Long story short after 6 months of hitting the gym consistently I packed on a solid 25 pounds on my tiny chopstick frame and got stronger like I've never been before.
-Everything about me had changed I felt good looking at myself in the mirror, I suddenly had more attention from girls in classes.
+Everything about me had changed I felt good looking at myself in the mirror, I suddenly had more attention from girls.
 I was faster jumped higher and I could muscle bigger guys around without using my speed.
 It felt awesome.
 For the first time of my life, I felt like a superhero.